-Introduction to Technology, Media and Telcom
+Introduction to Technology, Media and Telecom

 The Final Test consists of a question bank that includes 20 questions (all 20 questions are listed below for testing purposes).
 Each time the Final Test module is entered, only 10 of the 20 questions will be included in the Final Test.
 The 10 questions pulled into the Final Test are randomized.
 Additionally, the question order and answers to each question are randomized.
 Correct answers for all questions are in bold below.